deviserplatform/docs/guide/pages/index.md

 - **Edit:** mode shows the edit view of a page where page editor can add/remove contents/modules in a configured layout.
 - **Layout:** mode aka **Layout Designer** which allows users to create custom layouts using layout types (placeholders) and assign it to the current page.

-To create a page go to **Admin (click the Deviser logo on top left corner) -> Page Management** and add a page.

 ### Edit page
-Once platform is installed and configured with database, login to the platform.
+Once the platform is installed, login to as an administrator.
 After login, control bar appears on the top of the page as shown below.

 <img class="img-popup" src="../../assets/images/ViewMode.png">

 The control bar has buttons to switch between three modes: View, Edit and Layout.
-Click Edit button to switch to edit mode.
+Click the **Edit** button to switch to edit mode.
 The edit mode of a page will be like this:

 <img class="img-popup" src="../../assets/images/EditMode.png">

-In edit mode, users can add/remove contents/modules in a configured layout.
+In the edit mode, users can add/remove/move contents/modules in a configured layout.
 Left pane of the page has all available content elements (content types) and modules.
 Center pane is also called stage of a page where users can drag-and-drop contents and modules into the stage.
 The stage always loads the configured layout.
-To configure layout, [read more] (layouts/index.md).
+To configure layout, [read more](../extensions/layouts.md).

 ### Add Content/Module
 To add a content/module, just pick a content or a module and drag-and-drop on any appropirate placeholder.